AVSLab/basilisk/src/simulation/environment/groundMapping/groundMapping.rst

 The user must then set several variables within the module.
 First, the minimum elevation and maximum range should be set.
 The minimum elevation is the minimum required elevation of the spacecraft with respect to the mapping points.
+The minimum elevation is an optional parameter, defaulting to zero.
 The maximum range is the farthest distance the spacecraft can be from a mapping point to have access.
+This parameter is also optional, defaulting to a value of -1, which means that no maximum range is considered.

 .. code-block:: python